Martin Tucker Smith: Career

 Like his father and many of his ancestors, Smith entered politics.
 At the 1831 general election he was elected as one of the two Members of Parliament (MPs) for Midhurst in Sussex, a rotten borough in the control of his first cousin Lord Carrington.
 However, the borough's representation was reduced to one member in 1832, and Smith stood down.
 He did not re-enter Parliament until the 1847 general election when he was elected unopposed as one of the two MPs for the borough of Wycombe in Buckinghamshire.
 He was re-elected at the next three general elections, before standing down at the 1865 general election.

-Personal life and death
+Personal life

 In 1831, he married Louisa Ridley, the daughter of Sir Matthew White Ridley, 3rd Baronet; they had ten children.

 His third son Gerard Smith (1839–1920) was a British Army officer and banker who served as MP for Wycombe from 1883 to 1885, and as Governor of Western Australia from 1895 to 1900.